Kota

 Step 5: Find the Right Partners

 Choose reliable and experienced providers who specialise in benefits programs on a global scale.
+For example, you can use modern benefits platforms, like Kota, to streamline benefits administration and management.

-Step 7: Take Employer of Record Support
+Step 6: Take Employer of Record Support

-Employers of Record (EORs) can manage legal and HR functions in foreign territories, reducing the burden on your internal teams and ensuring compliance with local laws.
+Employer of Record (EORs) can manage legal and HR functions in foreign territories, reducing the burden on your internal teams and ensuring compliance with local laws.

 Ensure that all communications about benefits are clear, accessible, and translated as necessary to meet the needs of a diverse workforce.
 Good communication helps maximise usage and appreciation of the benefits offered.